ggonnella/textformats/manuals/specifications.md

 option is set (see section "Validation-only compound definitions").

 By default, the mapping must contain all elements.
-However it is possible to make the last elements optional, by setting `n_required` to the number of elements which must at least be present (such as in `cof1` below).
-When using `n_required` "holes" are not allowed; i.e. if an optional element is present, all elements before it must also be present (this is necessary, since element name and type are determined by their ordinal position).
+However it is possible to make the last elements optional, by setting `required` to the number of elements which must at least be present (such as in `cof1` below).
+When using `required` "holes" are not allowed; i.e. if an optional element is present, all elements before it must also be present (this is necessary, since element name and type are determined by their ordinal position).
 If a middle element can be missing, and the different values be reconignized anyway, definitions of